-The orientation of the enclosure and inlets shall be such that when they are being used, the hoses shall not obstruct access in and out of the building.
+The orientation of the enclosure and inlets shall be such that, when in use, hoses shall not obstruct access in and out of the building.

+NOTE-

-- (1) This could prevent locating an inlet in an entry lobby where the inlet is perpendicular to the entry and exit doors. - (2) Consideration should be given to the fire brigade's hardstanding.
+This may preclude location of inlets in entry lobbies where the inlet is perpendicular to entry and exit doors.
+Consideration may need to be given to the fire brigades hard-standing.